cincuranet/blog/_posts/0000-00-00-233619-template-for-converting-words-typographers-quotes-to-straight-quotes-in-pspad.md

 8217=39
 8222=34
 8220=34
+8211=32
 ```

 The conversion table is just three lines in the `[Chars]` section.
 Rest is just a boilerplate.
+Besides the quotes I'm also fixing the dash character.

 [1]: http://www.pspad.com/
 [2]: https://products.office.com/en/word